BillionShields/AiCopilotSearchPrePrints/README.md

 # Copilot Search PrePrints

-News: MS Copilot now has a URL parameter query!
+🚨 News: MS Copilot now has a URL query parameter for inference!

 Search for free preprints of scientific papers with Microsoft's Copilot Bookmarklet.